ds-gustavo-cunha/Fraud-Detection/fraud_detection/README.md

 ## Step 11.
 Performance Evaluation and Interpretation
 Get learning, generalization and business performance metrics with the tuned machine learning model.

-## Step 13.
+## Step 12.
 Deployment:
 Plan deployment architecture.
 Test API, docker container and MongoDB database connection.
 Then, plan reporting dashboard.

 # **TOP 3 INSIGHTS**

 - **On 98% of the frauds, the final origin balance is zero.**
 - **On 96% of the frauds, the initial origin balance is more than 10,000.**
-- **on 94% of the frauds, the transaction amount is more than 20,000.**
+- **On 94% of the frauds, the transaction amount is more than 20,000.**

 # **BUSINESS SOLUTION**

-**You can check the whole solution architecture for this project at the following image**
+**Below, you can check the whole solution architecture for this project:**

 ![deployment-architecture](img/fraud_detection_deploy_architecture.png)